-We can read this as: "under the constraint that a is an instance of Show, take an input a and return a String."
-An instance of a class is defined with an instance declaration, which provides implementations of the function for a specific type.
-For example, the Show instance for Nat could be defined as:
+We can read this as: "under the constraint that a has an implementation of Show, take an input a and return a String."
+An implementation of an interface is defined by giving definitions of the methods of the interface.
+For example, the Show implementation for Nat could be defined as:

 '''

-instance Show Nat where
+Show Nat where

 show Z = "Z"

 show (S k) = "s" ++ show k

+'''

+'''

 Idris> show (S (S (S Z)))

 "sssZ" : String

 '''

-Only one instance of a class can be given for a type - instances may not overlap.
-Instance declarations can themselves have constraints.
-To help with resolution, the arguments of an instance must be constructors (either data or type constructors), variables or constants (i.e. you cannot give an instance for a function).
-For example, to define a Show instance for vectors, we need to know that there is a Show instance for the element type, because we are going to use it to convert each element to a String:
+Only one implementation of an interface can be given for a type - implementations may not overlap.
+Implementation declarations can themselves have constraints.
+To help with resolution, the arguments of an implementation must be constructors (either data or type constructors), variables or constants (i.e. you cannot give an implementation for a function).
+For example, to define a Show implementation for vectors, we need to know that there is a Show implementation for the element type, because we are going to use it to convert each element to a String:

 '''

-instance Show a => Show (Vect n a) where
+Show a => Show (Vect n a) where

 show xs = "[" ++ show' xs ++ "]" where

 show' : Vect n a -> String

 show' Nil = ""

 show' (x :: Nil) = show x

 show' (x :: xs) = show x ++ ", " ++ show' xs

 '''

-4.1 Default Definitions
+Default Definitions

-The library defines an Eq class which provides an interface for comparing values for equality or inequality, with instances for all of the built-in types:
+The library defines an Eq interface which provides methods for comparing values for equality or inequality, with implementations for all of the built-in types:

-'''

-class Eq a where
+interface Eq a where

 (==) : a -> a -> Bool

 (/=) : a -> a -> Bool

-'''

-To declare an instance of a type, we have to give definitions of all of the methods.
-For example, for an instance of Eq for Nat:
+To declare an implementation for a type, we have to give definitions of all of the methods.
+For example, for an implementation of Eq for Nat: